 Another great upside to dental bonding is that it is less expensive than some other procedures.
 For example, dental bonding often costs less than veneers.
 The cost of dental bonding does vary from dentist to dentist.
 Overall cost also depends on how many teeth will require bonding, and how much.
 Consulting a dental professional beforehand will help you determine an estimate of the cost of your particular dental bonding procedure.

 In addition to being a relatively inexpensive procedure, dental bonding is also usually a simple one.
 While veneers and other cosmetic dental procedures can require several visits to your local dentist, the same isn’t true of dental bonding.
 Getting dental bonding done, depending on how many teeth need bonding, can usually be done in a single appointment.
 Another benefit of the simplicity of dental bonding is that anesthesia is rarely needed.
 Unless a potentially uncomfortable area is being bonded, such as part of a decayed tooth, dental bonding can be done without anesthesia.

 Enamel protects your teeth, so removing some of it for any dental procedure must be done carefully and sparingly.
 Dental bonding requires very little change to a tooth’s enamel in order to be effective.
 Compared to other professional dental procedures, such as veneers and crowns, dental bonding usually removes the least amount of enamel from your teeth.
 Not having to remove enamel helps keep the procedure short and keep your teeth protected.

 Thinking about consulting a dentist about dental bonding, or need to make an appointment?
-Contact the office of Dr. Larry D. Molenda, D.D.S., a San Marcos, TX dentist, for more information.
+Contact, Dr. Larry D. Molenda, D.D.S., dental offices in San Marcos Tx, for more information.